rajkumarritvik/scoutapps/docs/SquirrelScout/DkCoderMigration.md

 There are two relevant Diskuv goals:

-1. DkSDK CMake uses DkCoder underneath (`dksdk-coder`) to produce native code.
+- [ ] A. DkSDK CMake uses DkCoder underneath (`dksdk-coder`) to produce native code.
-2. DkCoder produces native shared libraries by linking an embedded bytecode interpreter into a skeleton shared library.
+- [ ] B. DkCoder produces native shared libraries by linking an embedded bytecode interpreter into a skeleton shared library.
 That is, expand `Run` and `Repl` to `SharedLib`.

 Either of these two goals will remove the DkSDK CMake / DkCoder discrepancy.
 The latter will make for a fast development experience (no WSL2).